vanillacrepes/gesture-sense/README.md

 ---

-> Built with ❤️ by a science high schooler passionate about AI and computer vision.
+> Built with ❤️ by ephemera.

 ---